kthpanor/echem/_sources/docs/gradients.md

 However, since four individual energy calculations need to be performed for each perturbation, this expression is usually only employed for debugging of the analytical derivative expressions.

+(sec:analytical-gradients)=
 ## Analytical Gradients
-To add: Introduction, approaches to derive analytical gradients; Lagrangian approach.
+%To add: Introduction, approaches to derive analytical gradients; Lagrangian approach.

 To determine the energy gradient, we first need to identify the non-variational components of the energy functional.
 In the case of self-consistent field (SCF) methods, i.e., HF and Kohn--Sham DFT, these are the MO coefficients ($\mathbf{C}$), which exhibit an implicit dependence on the nuclear coordinates when atom-centred basis functions such as Gaussian or Slater-type orbitals are used.
 Considering this implicit dependence, the total energy derivative with respect to a particular nuclear coordinate $\xi$ is obtained via the chain rule {cite}`Rehn2015,Levchenko2005`: